 Establishing best practices to unify and standardize practice patterns across all RP breast facilities and women’s imaging centers is critically important, while being mindful and inclusive of all our patient population.
 Having standardized screening guidelines as well as accurate identification of high-risk patients is paramount to aid early detection of breast cancer.
 Goals across RP breast practices should focus on efforts to improve workflow efficiency, which serves to decrease the time to diagnosis, while maintaining the importance of personal interaction with our patients, referring physicians and colleagues.
 Engaging our collective RP expertise as a community to improve our service line, as well as utilizing a standardized platform to capture accreditation and quality metrics, will further demonstrate a radiologists’ value to the clinical teams involved in breast care and women’s imaging.

-Dr. Dana Bonaminio is the National Subspecialty Lead for Women’s Imaging at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow along on our blog and on Twitter, LinkedIn and Instagram.
+Dr. Dana Bonaminio is the National Subspecialty Lead for Women’s Imaging at Radiology Partners, a leading physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow along on our blog and on Twitter, LinkedIn and Instagram.
 This post originally appeared in Diagnostic Imaging.